Musikverein

 The Wiener Musikverein (/de/ or /de/; Viennese Music Association), commonly shortened to Musikverein, is a concert hall in Vienna, Austria, which is located in the Innere Stadt district.
-The building opened in 1870 and is the home of the Vienna Philharmonic orchestra.
+During the 1863 construction of the Vienna Ring Road (Ringstraße) a piece of land for a new concert hall was granted to the Society of Friends of Music in Vienna by Emperor Franz Joseph I of Austria.
+Designed by Danish-born architect Theophil Hansen, the concert hall has housed the Vienna Philharmonic since its opening in 1870.

 The acoustics of the building's 'Great Hall' (Großer Saal) have earned it recognition alongside other prominent concert halls, such as the Konzerthaus in Berlin, the Concertgebouw in Amsterdam and Symphony Hall in Boston.
-With the exception of Boston's Symphony Hall, none of these halls was built in the modern era with the application of architectural acoustics, and all share a long, tall and narrow shoebox shape.